 The National History Bowl is a buzzer-based history quiz competition for teams of up to 6 students.
 Four students can play at one time on a team (the other one or two students, if you have them, can substitute in between the quarters or games).
 There is no minimum number of students on a team; you can have a team of three, two, or even one student.
 Teams consisting of just one or two students play for a discounted entry fee.

-Students who form a team must all be currently enrolled at the same school on the date of the tournament (with the exception of younger students and homeschooled students as outlined below).
-There is no limit on the number of teams a school can bring to a tournament, unless the tournament itself is limited.
-At United States tournaments, host school teams can enter up to six teams free of charge; for subsequent teams, they must pay the standard rate.
+Students who form a team must all be currently enrolled at the same school on the date of the event (with the exception of younger students and homeschooled students as outlined below).
+There is no limit on the number of teams a school can bring to an event, unless the event itself is limited.

 Students younger than high school age are allowed to compete in the Middle School division or with a non-magnet public high school team in their school district.
 Elementary school students are allowed to compete, but should be cognizant of the difficulty of the questions.
 Students who are enrolled at a private school which has students both in grades 8 and younger and grades 9 and above may draw from their pool of younger students for their high school level teams.